vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 Make finished with errors
 ```

 If that happens to your keyboard, you can try utilizing of the options below to make the firmware fit.
-Depending on the type of keyboard (full-size/split/macropad etc), some options simply aren't useful, and others may be entirely neccesary for it to function as intended.
+Depending on the type of keyboard (full-size/split/macropad etc), some options simply aren't useful, and others may be entirely necessary for it to function as intended.

 This also means that some older designs with less powerful MCU's like the classic AVR line in the popular Pro Micro controllers, may need to disable features or reduce the amount of slots configured in some features to make the firmware fit into compiled memory and not run out of EEPROM or RAM.

-Besides compiled size, all features share the available EEPROM, and if you desire more than the standard amount of slots for one, you may need to disable one feature entirely or reduce the alloted memory to it for balance.
+Besides compiled size, all features share the available EEPROM, and if you desire more than the standard amount of slots for one, you may need to disable one feature entirely or reduce the allotted memory to it for balance.

 ## QMK Settings